 Another reward awaits you: an Oasis Horse and Carriage ride around Historic Granbury Square, led by Valor, a 16-year-old Belgian Draft Horse, the “gentle giant.”

-I love the Ghosts and Legends Tour of Granbury for haunted history.
+I love The Granbury Ghosts and Legends Tour for haunted history.

 The Chip and Joanna Gaines Magnolia Market and the Silos, Magnolia Press, Table, Bakery, and Magnolia House, are some of the biggest attractions in Waco, drawing 1.8 million visitors annually.
 My grandparents lived here when I was growing up; they wouldn’t recognize Waco today.